0921-janice/web102_prework/README.md

-# WEB102 Prework - *Sea Monster Crowdfunding*
+# WEB102 Prework - *Sea Monster Game Statistics Site*

 Submitted by: **Janice Kennedy**

-**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Game Statistics Site** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **5** hours spent in total